-Myth 1: I have to be a yoga pro/I have to love yoga/I have to be super-fit
+Myth 1: “But wouldn’t I have to be a yoga pro, love yoga and be super-fit to enjoy it?“

 I think the most common myth with regards to yoga retreats is that you have to be some kind of fitness buff who has mastered a head-stand and can contort their body into a crab from standing.
 I’ve never been able to do either, nor am I super fit (or even fit) and yet the yoga for me, was enjoyable, relaxing and a workout, all in one.
 I can’t speak for all yoga retreats, but certainly at Kaliyoga Italy and Kaliyoga Spain, there is far less snobbery when it comes to yoga.
 They make it inclusive, accessible and take the time to ensure you are getting the most from each session.

 The day begins with a two-hour session of morning yoga, which is a little more intense than the two-hour evening session, but by no means not do-able.
 It mainly consists of a series of sun salutations (flowing movement with stretches and positions that work on your core strength) and slow stretches.
 It never feels too strenuous – although you are encouraged to make an active choice (rather than a reaction) if you’re finding it too tough.